-The purpose of concessions is to provide relief to certain sectors of Council's community that Council considers worthy of some form of financial relief, such as pensioners and community (i.e. not-for-profit) organisations.
+The purpose of concessions is to provide relief to certain sectors of Council's community that Council considers worthy of some form of financial relief such as pensioners, community (i.e. not-for-profit) organisations and ratepayers experiencing financial hardship.
 More generally, in considering the application of concessions, Council will be guided by the principles of:

-- Equity by having regard to the different levels of capacity to pay within the local community; - The same treatment for ratepayers with similar circumstances; - Transparency by making clear the requirements necessary to receive concessions; and - Flexibility to allow Council to respond to local economic issues.
+- a) equity by having regard to the different levels of capacity to pay within the local community; - b) the same treatment for ratepayers with similar circumstances; - c) transparency by making clear the requirements necessary to receive concessions; and - d) flexibility to allow Council to respond to local economic issues.